openbmc/docs/designs/telemetry.md

 * MIN - min reading value during defined time period
 * SUM - sum of reading values over defined time period

-The time period for calculating aggregated is taken from the Redfish Metric Definition resource for each sensor's metric.
+The time period for calculating aggregated metric is taken from the Redfish Metric Report Definition resource for each sensor's metric.

 Telemetry service supports creating and managing metric report, which may contain single or multiple metrics from sensors.
 This metric report is mapped